You are currently viewing Faces of Holley Day: The Leland Family, Healing through Gratitude

 Faces of Holley Day: The Leland Family, Healing through Gratitude

-Originally posted in October 2020, we honor Erin and the legacy she left for her family.
+Originally posted in October 2020, we honor Erin and the legacy she built for her family.
 Erin passed away in March 2020, but used her time to live purposefully and give back to others facing what she faced.

 Erin Leland set her alarm for 5:30 am every morning.
 The full-time teacher, mom, wife, and activist had a lot to do and didn’t want to miss a moment.
 Her 11-year-old twins, husband Rich, her high school English students, and the other women she met through METAvivor were the reasons she woke up so early.